gadeleon/gadeleon.github.io/_posts/2018-06-30-nowitstime.markdown

 the first place.
 It's bittersweet.

 The sun is starting to set on a wonderful part of my life and I can only hope that the work I put into my next one is just as rewarding.
-The next time you hear from me, it'll probably be in a different time zone!
+While I can't guarantee my next post will be less introspective, I'll comfortably assert the next time you  hear from me, it'll probably be in a different time zone!